400 for the reds

 Wadsworth passes on

 1975 - Outside-right Harold Wadsworth died.
-He signed from Tranmere Rovers in May 1919 and struck three times in 55 reds games, often featuring alongside his brother, centre-half Walter.
-He moved on to Leicester City in June 1924.
+He signed as an amateur from Tranmere Rovers in January 1918, turning pro in May 1919.
+He struck three times in 55 reds games, often featuring alongside his brother, centre-half Walter.
+He moved on to Leicester City for £250 in June 1924.

 1929 – Centre-half David Davidson bagged his second and final reds goal as we drew 3-3 at Portsmouth in a top-flight fixture.
 Gordon Hodgson and Jimmy Smith were also on target.
 Jimmy Easson bagged the first of his eight goals past the reds, with Jack Weddle nabbing the first of his five past us, and Fred Cook also on the scoresheet.